Community Standards Review Hearing Board

 To apply to become a member of the Community Standards Review Conduct Hearing Board please apply at the following link: Conduct Hearing Board Membership Application Portal

-Here are the dates of the student training for the Spring 2017 semester:
+Here are the dates of the student trainings for the Fall 2017 semester:

 To become a faculty/staff member of the Community Standards Review Conduct Hearing Board please email [email protected] expressing interest.

 If you were previously trained (before Spring 2016) you may need to attend a one hour refresher.
 If you are new to the Community Standards Review Conduct Hearing Board you will have to attend the same one hour training.